lambdaclass/concrete/ROADMAP.md

 Done when: the showcase set includes a serious security/crypto or protocol example with proof/evidence strong enough to anchor the public pitch.

+Immediate HMAC rule: finish `hmac_sha256` before building the source-contract language.
+Contracts/VCs should be designed against a refinement proof that has actually been discharged, not against an imagined obligation shape.
+After HMAC graduates, resume Phase 4 through Phase 7 in order: source contracts, VC generation, discharge classification, a flagship retrofit, `concrete prove`, optional external SMT, and editor/LSP surfaces.

 1. Maintain the four graduated flagships and keep their evidence bundles green:
    `parse_validate`, `crypto_verify`, `fixed_capacity`, `constant_time_tag`.